 Jávea is commonly known as the “Jewel” of the Costa Blanca.
-Situated on the most easterly point of the Costa Blanca, Jávea is the first place on the Costa Blanca to welcome the morning sun and has been recorded as having more full days of sunshine than any other town in the Costa Blanca.
+Situated on the most easterly point of the Costa Blanca, Jávea is the first place on the Costa Blanca to welcome the morning sun and has been recorded as having more full days of sunshine than any other town in the Costa Blanca!
+Happy days!

 Jávea is separated from Dénia by the Montgo National Park (El Montgo).
-Jávea has a coastline of more than 20 kms with many little coves and bays that can only be accessed by foot or boat.
-It is a town with something to offer to all ages and is made up of three distinct areas: the wide sandy beach of the Arenal, the Port (Puerto) with its working harbour and popular marina, and the typically Spanish Old Town (Pueblo) which is the historic and administrative centre of the town.
+It has a coastline of more than 20 kms with one main sandy beach (Arenal), several pebbly beaches and many little coves and bays that can only be accessed by foot or boat.
+It is a town comprised of different residential areas called “urbanisations”, most of which are quiet and residential and all just a few minutes’ drive from amenities.
+Jávea has something to offer to all ages and nationalities, and is made up of three distinct areas: the Arenal, the Port (Puerto) and the Old Town (Pueblo).

-The Arenal is a wide, sandy, blue-flag beach, serviced by a wide, safe promenade with lots of shops, bars and restaurants.
-Probably the most popular area for families with young children and teenagers, the Arenal has plenty to offer in terms of sports (boat hire, jet skis, diving centres, pedalos, volleyball and football pitches, playgrounds etc), entertainment (nightclubs, restaurants and bars with live music and/or international TV), food (cuisine of all international flavours) and shops (boutiques, market stalls and even a Spar!).
+he Arenal is a safe and sandy, blue-flag beach, serviced by a wide promenade with lots of shops, bars and restaurants.
+Probably the most popular area for families with young children and teenagers, the Arenal has plenty to offer in terms of sports (boat hire, jet skis, diving centres, pedalos, volleyball and football pitches, playgrounds etc), entertainment (nightclubs, restaurants and bars with live music and/or international TV), food (cuisine of all international flavours) and shops (boutiques, market stalls and food shops).
 Just behind the Arenal are more shops, banks, restaurants, and more sports and entertainment (tennis clubs, go-karting and further inland, several first –class golf courses).